Tour de Provençe

 Our trip across Provençe has so far had two main focuses, we were in the west and the east of the region.
 In the middle you will not find anything different from the areas we visited, which is why I naughtily left them out.

 We are also here with our caravan on the road.
 If you don't want to travel with a tent or small camper on vacation, you should have a good look at your destination on the net before booking and also call to check it out.
-There are large and small hotels in a considerable selection. - But also the camping friend should be careful, because the choice of campsites for a for example 8 m x 2.50 m caravan reduces quite quickly.
+There are large and small hotels in a considerable selection. - But also the camping friend should be careful, because the choice of campsites for a caravan of 8 m x 2.50 m melts away quite quickly.

-Whether I'm driving along the mountain passes, sunbathing on the beach, or browsing the weekly markets, Provençe and the Côte d'Azur are sun-drenched and seductive.
-2,000 years ago, Provençe was part of Roman Gaul and the Romans left behind fabulous monuments, constructions and buildings - not to mention some of France's first vineyards.
+Whether I'm driving along mountain passes, sunbathing on the beach or bustling around weekly markets, Provence and the Côte d'Azur are sun-kissed and seductive.
+Two thousand years ago, Provence was part of Roman Gaul, and the Romans left behind fabulous monuments, structures and buildings – not to mention some of France's oldest vineyards.

-This region is littered with Roman legacies, including an amphitheater in Arles, a theater in Orange, many bridges, including a very beautiful one near Bonniuex, and even entire towns near St-Rémy de Provençe and Vaison-la-Romaine.
-It is a big number in a collection of prehistoric sites, medieval abbeys, elegant churches and art deco houses.
-And so Provençe begins to feel like a living history book.
+This region is littered with Roman remains, including an amphitheatre in Arles, a theatre in Orange, numerous bridges, one of which is particularly beautiful near Bonniuex, and even entire towns near St-Rémy de Provence and Vaison-la-Romaine.
+It boasts an impressive collection of prehistoric sites, medieval abbeys, elegant churches and Art Deco houses.
+And so Provence begins to feel like a living history book.

 Weingut, Bodin, Cassis | © Bert Schwarz 2019